 As the UK talks up its global vision in New York, Trump abandons the UN

-As the UK tries to stop the global talking shop being drowned out by US self interest, it becomes clear how far Donald Trump is from a shared vision, writes world affairs editor Sam Kiley in New York
+As the UK tries to stop the global talking shop from being drowned out by US self interest, it’s become clear how far Donald Trump is from sharing its vision, writes world affairs editor Sam Kiley in New York

-As the British delegation arrived in New York, there was a desperate attempt to save the international talking shop from being drowned by the national self-interest of America at this year’s gathering at the UN’s headquarters.
+As the British delegation arrived in New York, there was a desperate attempt to save the international talking shop from being drowned out by the national self-interest of America at this year’s gathering.

-On her arrival Yvette Cooper, the new UK foreign secretary, laid out the British principles for the future.
+On her arrival, Yvette Cooper, the new UK foreign secretary, laid out Britain’s principles for the future.

 “At this moment of intense global instability and conflict, UK diplomacy and leadership has never been more important.
 Innocent civilians are suffering in Gaza, Ukraine and Sudan,” she said.

 Donald Trump doesn’t care.
 He’s signalled that he has no interest in Sudan.
-He supports Israel on Gaza, and seemingly Putin in Ukraine.
-When it comes to UN votes Trump has consistently sided with Israel and Russia against western allies.
+He supports Israel on Gaza, and seemingly Vladimir Putin on Ukraine.
+When it comes to UN votes, Trump has consistently sided with Israel and Russia against his Western allies.

-“Countries worldwide are dealing with high levels of migration including displaced and trafficked people,” she went on.

-This year, the US has withdrawn from the UN Human Rights Council (UNHRC) and the UN Educational, Scientific, and Cultural Organization (UNESCO).
+This year, the US has withdrawn from the UN Human Rights Council (UNHRC) and the UN Educational, Scientific and Cultural Organisation (Unesco).
 And cut funding to most others.
-US funding has been slashed from $1.5 billion to $300 million a year.
+US funding has been slashed from $1.5bn (£1.1bn) to $300m (£222m) a year.

 China has continued to increase its financial contributions to the UN.
-As of 2025, China has pledged $500 million to the World Health Organization (WHO) over five years and is the second-largest contributor to the UN's regular budget, contributing more than 15 per cent of its budget.
+As of 2025, China has pledged to give $500m to the World Health Organisation (WHO) over five years, and is the second-largest contributor to the UN’s regular budget, contributing more than 15 per cent.

-While the US is determined to unravel the fabric of multilateralism, China is equally focused on sowing itself into long-term global alliances and is facing no serious rival in doing so.
+While the US is determined to unravel the fabric of multilateralism, China is equally focused on establishing long-term global alliances, and is facing no serious rival in doing so.

-It has bound itself tight into the affairs and economies of the African continent as the biggest investor in infrastructure.

-There are signs, however, the UK and Europe Union may be trying to build an alternative western bloc of influence along with Canada and Australia to offset the influence of China and the loss of American money, and leadership, in the UN.
+There are indications, however, that the UK and the European Union may be trying to build an alternative Western bloc of influence, along with Canada and Australia, to offset the influence of China and the loss of American money (and leadership) in the UN.

-The Nato alliance, which includes EU members along with Canada, has already been shaken by Trump’s lack of enthusiasm for the multinational body and because he has shown greater support for Nato’s biggest threat, Vladimir Putin, than his own allies.
+Nato, which includes EU members along with Canada, has already been shaken by Trump’s lack of enthusiasm for the multinational alliance, and because he has shown greater support for its biggest threat, Putin, than he has for his own allies.

 In the latest moves the UK, Australia, and Canada, have recognised the Palestinian State – over the vocal objections of the Trump administration which sees the move as a reward for Hamas’s campaigns against the existence of the Jewish State.